Diagnosing AHP

 - Avoiding the complications that can result from misdiagnoses and unnecessary surgeries

 People who may be experiencing symptoms and suspect AHP can ask their healthcare provider to test for AHP.
-The two most common techniques a doctor uses to determine if a person has AHP are a urine test and a genetic test:
+The two most common techniques a doctor uses to help determine if a person has AHP are a urine test and a genetic test:

 URINE TEST